kubernetes/community/contributors/devel/pull-requests.md

    * Ping the assignee (@username) on the PR comment stream, and ask for an estimate of when they can get to the review.

    * Ping the assigned on [Slack](http://slack.kubernetes.io).
-Remember that a person's github username might not be the same as their Slack username.
+Remember that a person's GitHub username might not be the same as their Slack username.

    * Ping the assignee by email (many of us have publicly available email addresses).